pytexas/2024/docs/schedule/talks.md

 ## ContainerCraft: Mastering Efficient Integration Testing with TestContainers

 In the ever-evolving landscape of software development, effective integration testing is important.
-My talk, titled \"ContainerCraft: Mastering Integration Testing with TestContainers\" delves into the art of efficient integration testing using TestContainers.
+My talk, titled "ContainerCraft: Mastering Integration Testing with TestContainers" delves into the art of efficient integration testing using TestContainers.

 **Speaker: Sameer Shukla**